Irish co-op brings home a new model of social care

 “We don’t want to grow just for the sake of growing,” says Frank, insisting that the co-op will not move on to another area until “we’ve hit that mission of great care and great jobs…If we’re not, then we double down on that, to get that right”.

-But there are implications not just for the future of the GCC, but for the wider care sector.
+This has implications not just for the future of the GCC, but for the wider care sector.
 The GCC featured in a report published earlier this year by researchers at the University of Cork, who identified the co-operative as an organisation that is “developing building blocks for a reformed and desirable system, one that appropriately values and rewards care”.

 The report’s authors, Carol Power and Caroline Crowley, make a number of recommendations in response to the need for a “root-and-branch transformation of home care provision”, including developing a supportive ecosystem for care co-ops and a state-funded pilot programme to co-design and develop prototypes of community-led care.